ArashMehraban/CeedPetscSolid/README.md

 ## libCEED + PETSc Examples
 This code is able to solve boundary value linear elasticity, hyperelasticity at small strain and hyperelasticity at finite strain (large deformation) using libCEED and PETSc.
 The hyperlesticity at finite strain formulation is Total Lagrangian.
-This code was tested in valgrind with the following arguments and passed: `--track-origins=yes`, `--leak-check=full`, `--show-leak-kinds=all`
+This code was tested in valgrind with the following arguments and passed: `--track-origins=yes` `--leak-check=full` `--show-leak-kinds=all`

 ### CEED/PETSc Linear Elascticity problem

 To build, run `make`